0xNordian/deso-mcp/README.md

 - *"How do I get NFT bids and collections data?"*

 ### Code Generation
+- *"Generate a React authentication component with DeSo Identity"*
+- *"Show me how to encrypt and decrypt messages using deso-js"*
+- *"Create a derived key manager for mobile apps"*
 - *"Generate a React component for creating and minting NFTs"*
 - *"Show me how to set up DAO coin limit orders using deso-js"*
 - *"Create a JavaScript function for managing derived key permissions"*